Phononic frictional losses of a particle crossing a crystal: linear-response theory: Introduction

 This paper is organized as follows.
 We introduce the model in Sect.~\ref{model:sec}, detailing in particular the potential-energy function that describes the slider-crystal interaction.
 In Sect.~\ref{LRTfriction:sec} we report the theory leading to a general friction formula, Eq.~\eqref{friction_imm:eq}, an expression relying on the density-density LR function $\chi_{nn}^R$ of the crystal.
-Section~\ref{Force:sec} reports the derivation of Eq.~\eqref{friction_dissfinal:eq}, namely an explicit version of Eq.~\eqref{friction_imm:eq} based on the evaluation of $\chi_{nn}^R$ using a standard one-phonon approximation and on the assumption that the crystal comes with some intrinsic dissipation mechanism.
+Section~\ref{Force:sec} reports the derivation of Eq.~\eqref{friction_dissfinal:eq}, namely an explicit version of Eq.~\eqref{friction_imm:eq} based on the evaluation of $\chi_{nn}^R$ using a standard one-phonon approximation and on the assumption that the crystal comes with an intrinsic dissipation mechanism.
 In Sect.~\ref{3D:sec} we compare the analytic expression Eq.~\eqref{friction_dissfinal:eq} with the friction evaluated numerically through molecular dynamics (MD) simulations.
 Section~\ref{2D:sec} reports a version of the friction formula specialized to the 2D square-lattice crystal, also compared with 2D MD simulations.
-The present results and future extensions are discussed in Sect.~\ref{discuss:sect}.
+In Sect.~\ref{discuss:sect} the present results and future extensions are discussed in relation with the current literature of the field.